Philippine two hundred-peso note

-The Philippine two hundred-peso note (dalawandaang piso; ₱200) is a denomination of Philippine currency.
-President Diosdado Macapagal is currently featured on the front side of the note, and since 2017, President Gloria Macapagal Arroyo's inauguration as the 14th President of the Philippines (EDSA People Power II) is on the lower-left side on the note just in front of the scene of the Declaration of Philippine Independence, and the scene of the opening of the Malolos Congress is also present on the obverse side of the note.
-From 2010 to 2017, the Aguinaldo Shrine (labeled as "Independence House") and the Barasoain Church were featured on the front side of the note.
+The Philippine two hundred-peso note (dalawandaang piso; ₱200) was a denomination of Philippine currency.
+President Diosdado Macapagal was featured on the front side of the note, and by 2017, President Gloria Macapagal Arroyo's inauguration as the 14th President of the Philippines (EDSA People Power II) is on the lower-left side on the note just in front of the scene of the Declaration of Philippine Independence, and the scene of the opening of the Malolos Congress is also present on the obverse side of the note.
+From 2010 to 2017, the Aguinaldo Shrine (labeled as "Independence House") and the Barasoain Church were featured on the front side of the note, while the interior of the latter is shown from 2017 to 2020.
 The Chocolate Hills and the Philippine tarsier is featured on the reverse side.
-Currently, it is the rarest banknote circulating in the country, and thus is seen more as a novelty than legal tender.
+Compared to other denominations, this note is relatively uncommon.